 - Background programs.
 Ensure you’re not running any programs that constantly access the Internet.
 An example of a program that constantly runs in the background are chat programs.
 Because these programs are always sending and receiving data, they are also always using up your Internet connection signal.
 So when you’re trying to do something else, say check the weather, the weather program you’re using may operate more slowly.

-Another tip is to find out who else in the house might be on the Internet when you are experiencing satellite Internet slow response times.
+- Multiple users connected to the same network.
+See who else in the house may be on the same Internet network you are when experiencing satellite Internet slow response times.
 Every computer that is powered on and connected to the Internet—even if no one is actively doing anything on that computer—is using bandwidth.
-If no one is actively using the computer, ask the user to disconnect from the Internet until they really need it.

-But if you are home alone, all other computers on the network are turned off, and you’re simply trying to check your email but the Internet is slow, your satellite set-up might need attention.
-Make sure that the antenna on your Internet modem is positioned correctly.
-Remember, you’re connecting to the web through a satellite, so your antenna needs to point in a specific direction.
-You should have been given the proper positioning information when you initially set up your satellite internet system.
+- Antenna positioning.
+Ensure that the antenna on your Internet modem is positioned correctly.
+Remember, when you’re connecting to the web through a satellite, the antenna needs to point in a specific direction.
+You should have been given the proper positioning information when your satellite Internet system was initially set up.
 But if you can’t remember or have lost your notes, call your Internet service provider (ISP).
 If your ISP is Satellite Internet Pros, you’ll get the fast and dependable customer service you need to get back on the web.